joelburton/Crushinator/docs/design.rst

 "Show Recipe?"
 --------------

+(In the API for the recipe, this method is "suggest").

 Recipes will have a method to determine whether the recipe should appear in listings of useful recipes.